How To Brew Belgian Blond Ale: Golden Grains and Belgian Yeast Secrets

 What is a Belgian Blonde Beer?

 Belgian Blonde Beer is a style of beer originating from Belgium that is known for its pale, golden color and a balanced mixture of fruitiness and hop bitterness.
-It usually has a moderate strength with an alcohol by volume (ABV) typically ranging from 6 to 7.5%.

 The Belgian Blonde Ale showcases a mild malt sweetness alongside a hint of spicy, floral hops which embodies the balanced and refreshing character of this beer style.